KazKozDev/net-reflective-reasoning-llm/README.md

 ![Net Reflective Reasoning demo](https://github.com/kazkozdev/net-reflective-reasoning-llm/blob/main/net-reasoning-demo.gif)

-The demo illustrates the system’s pipeline: it interprets the query "bitcoin exchange rate", reformulates it to "bitcoin price USD", performs web search, parses the retrieved content, and executes a multi-stage reasoning process to generate the final response.
+> The demo illustrates the system’s pipeline: it interprets the query "bitcoin exchange rate", reformulates it to "bitcoin price USD", performs web search, parses the retrieved content, and executes a multi-stage reasoning process to generate the final response.

-## 🌟 Key Features

-- **Enhanced Reasoning Process**
-  - Multi-stage thought process evaluation
-  - Confidence scoring for each reasoning step
-  - Detailed analysis and critique phases
-  - Comprehensive answer synthesis

-- **Integrated Web Search**
-  - Automatic knowledge evaluation
-  - Multi-iteration search strategy
-  - Smart query generation
-  - Source credibility assessment
-  - Content parsing and analysis

-- **Conversation Management**
-  - Dynamic context management
-  - Customizable system prompts
-  - Conversation history tracking
-  - Reasoning chain visualization

-## 🚀 Technical Features

-- Asynchronous processing using `asyncio` and `aiohttp`
-- Caching system for search results and parsed content
-- Multiple website parsing strategies (static/dynamic)
-- Structured thought process using enum-based stages
-- Comprehensive error handling and recovery
-- Modular architecture for easy extension

-## 💻 Requirements
+### Requirements

 - Python 3.7+
 - [Ollama](https://ollama.com) with Gemma2:9B model